kuj0210/MoneyTaker/README.md

-### MoneyTaker is useful in A complex debt relationship
+### MoneyTaker is useful solution in Your complex debt relationship

 ## Index
 * [Introduction](#introduction)